Resources for Immigrant Communities During COVID-19 Pandemic

 Telepsychiatry to access expert mental health providers

-The Parker Mosley Act, a New York state law, protects New York residents from having their utility services such as gas and electricity terminated due to nonpayment during the COVID-19 state of emergency, currently set to expire on January 1, 2021.
-After the state of emergency expires, NY residential customers who state/attest that they have experienced a change in financial circumstances due to the pandemic are also protected from having their service terminated through March 31, 2021 — and will be offered a deferred payment agreement with no late payment charges or penalties.
+New York state law protects New York residents from having their utility services such as gas and electricity shut off due to nonpayment, until the conclusion of the COVID-19 state of emergency (currently set to expire on June 16, 2021).
+After the state of emergency expires, NY residential customers who state/attest that they have experienced a change in financial circumstances due to the pandemic are also protected from having their service terminated for another 180 days — and will be offered a deferred payment agreement with no late payment charges or penalties.
 Check the ConEdison website and the National Grid website for more information.

 Education and Childcare